-Also, even if you’re home isn’t that large you may still find yourself in trouble if you have a lot of interferences, like thick concrete walls or microwaves and a properly placed wireless repeater can prevent a lot of headaches.
+Also, even if your home isn’t that large you may still find yourself in trouble if you have a lot of interferences, like thick concrete walls or microwaves and a properly placed wireless repeater can prevent a lot of headaches.

 But, there are some drawbacks you should be aware of.
 A wireless repeater will reduce your wireless throughput by approximately 50 % and this is because the transmission doesn’t go directly from the router to client, but through the repeater.
 You should also keep an eye on the used channels, as you could more easily get interferences.